55% Underfloor Insulation Subsidies T&Cs apply

 The thermal resistance value or R-Value required for underfloor insulation to meet the New Zealand Building Code is R-Value 1.3.
 This standard is the same for all geographic regions.

 There is a range of underfloor insulation materials available each with their pros and cons.

-- Polyester insulation sections: higher density sections that can be squeezed in between joists and are self-supporting without staples or straps.
+- Polyester underfloor insulation sections: higher density sections that are easily squeezed in between joists and are self-supporting without staples or straps.
 Polyester insulation is moisture resistant.

 - Polyester insulation blanket: can be stapled snugly into position by professional installers.
-Stapling underfloor where there are live wires is dangerous for DIY installers.
+Stapling underfloor where there are live wires can be dangerous for DIY installers.

 - Fibreglass underfloor insulation: this material is low density and is used extensively in ceilings and floors but underfloor can be affected by the damp conditions.

-- Polystyrene underfloor insulation: these are rigid sections that have been used extensively in the past.
+- Polystyrene underfloor sheets: these are rigid sections that have been used extensively in the past.
 The polystyrene must be isolated from TPS wiring for safety as it can be affected by the polystyrene material.
-Some forms claim to be self supporting but require tacks to hold them in place.
+Some forms claim to be self supporting but require tacks or fittings to hold them in place.